 But some forms of plastic aren't even visible to the naked eye.
 Around a third of our clothes contain tiny plastic threads.
 When washed they can escape into the sea and end up in the stomachs of fish.

 The problem of plastic pollution is now big news.
 Images of sea life entangled in our plastic waste are being broadcast around the world.
-It's an issue that politicians can’t avoid.
-The UK government need a new law to phase out plastic pollution.
+Check out our guide to living without plastic.

 7. Eat less (and better) fish